ratsputin/jetson-frigate/README.md

 ## TODO
 * Explain how to build TRT model files using patches/tensorrt_models.sh
 * Track support for nvmpi fix preventing go2rtc restreaming from working (https://github.com/jocover/jetson-ffmpeg/issues/113)
-* Figure out how to train models to inference on Nvidia Jetson DLAs
+* Figure out how to train models to inference on Nvidia Jetson DLAs (https://medium.com/@reachmostafa.m/training-yolov4-to-inference-on-nvidia-dlas-8a493f89b091)
-* Get additional HW acceleration working in ffmpeg to possibly work around the nvmpi issue with go2rtc (vulkan, cuda, cuvid)
+* Get additional HW acceleration working in ffmpeg to possibly work around the nvmpi issue with go2rtc (vulkan, cuda, cuvid).
+Lacking libnvcuvid.so.1 for cuda/cuvid.